fossasia/wp-tweet-feed-plugin/readme.txt

 == Frequently Asked Questions ==

-= Can I have use than one instance of this widget? =
+= Can I use more than one instance of this widget? =

 Yes, Twitter Widget Pro employs the multi-widget pattern, which allows you to not only have more than one instance of this widget on your site, but even allows more than one instance of this widget in a single sidebar.